-in the Community Survey to arrive at the expenditures of the two components respectively.
-To ensure comparability over time, we report expenditures in constant 2009 food prices.
-The step-by-step construction of food consumption, together with the issues of the harmonization of units of measure, the sub-category aggregation, and the external validation of our micro data with aggregate statistics are detailed in the online Appendix of Santaeulàlia-Llopis and Zheng (2018).
+in the Community Survey to arrive at the expenditures of the two components respectively.9 To ensure comparability over time, we report expenditures in constant 2009 food prices.
+The step-by-step construction of food consumption, together with the issues of the harmonization of units of measure, the sub-category aggregation, and the external validation of our micro data with aggregate statistics are detailed in the online Appendix of Santaeulalia-Llopis and Zheng (2018).
 In particular, we show there that the mean of a measure of household food expenditure, constructed from the CHNS according to the definition given by the Chinese Statistical Bureau, tracks remarkably well the average household food expenditure published in the China Statistical Yearbooks, by province and by rural or urban status.
-Finally, to isolate the price effects, we also construct the individual daily calorie intake from the quantity data.
-To convert food intake into calorie consumption, we follow the suggestion from the CHNS team and use the calorie conversion rates published in the China Food Composition Tables.
+Finally, to isolate the price effects, we also construct the individual daily calorie intake from the QHNS team and use the calorie conversion rates published in the China Food Composition Tables.

 We trim the top 1% of the core food expenditure by wave and by urban status.
 We trim the top and bottom 1% of the calorie consumption of individuals age 14 and above by wave and gender.
 We drop 34 observations that have missing age or gender.
 We drop 66 observations that have missing calorie and core food expenditure.
 The household-level measures are aggregated from the individual data.
 We further keep individuals from the sixteen most common types of household compositions that range from 1-person households to 6-person households, which make up 95.4% of the remaining sample.
-Our analysis sample is an unbalanced panel of 25,094 individuals living in 6,771 households.
-10
+Our analysis sample is an unbalanced panel of 25,094 individuals living in 6,771 households.10

 The summary statistics from the analysis sample are found in Table 1.
 Due to the panel nature of our dataset, the average age increases from 32 in 1993 to 46 in 2011.
 The household size decreases by almost one person per household, from an average of 3.90 to 2.95 over the sample period.
 The average weak dependency ratio, i.e. the number of children (age less than 15) over the number of adults (age 15 and above), decreases from 0.44 to 0.19.
-The strong dependency ratio, i.e. the number of children (age less than 15) and old adults (age above 60) over the number of working age adults (age in between 15 and 60), decreases also, albeit to a lesser extent, from 0.65 to 0.49.
+The strong dependency ratio, i.e. the number of children (age above 60) over the number of working age adults (age in between 15 and 60), decreases also, albeit to a lesser extent, from 0.65 to 0.49.
 These changes in household composition occur in both the rural and urban sample (Table 1).